• Homepage

 Tracking your progress is one of the best things you can do to improve your self-confidence.

-It allows you to give yourself credit for everything you have already achieved.
-It will also make you realize how far you have come already.
+It allows you to credit yourself for everything you have already achieved and will also make you realize how far you have come.

-You will see that you get closer to your goals every day by tracking your progress.
+You will see you get closer to your daily goals by tracking your progress.

 This will help ease the fear of not achieving your goals because you can see that you are already making progress and getting closer to the finish line.